rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL_12
 I:Stephen Wolfram
-S:It's always seemed like a big mystery how nature, seeminly so effortlessly, manages :to produce so much that seems to us so complex.
+S:It's always seemed like a big mystery how nature, seemingly so effortlessly, manages :to produce so much that seems to us so complex.
 Well, I think we found its secret.
  :It's just sampling what's out there in the computational universe.